gangliao/bazel.cmake/README.md

 cc_binary(hello SRCS hello.cc)
 ```

-Then, issue the below commands to build an executable.
+Then, issue the below commands to build an executable for Mac OS or Linux.

 ```bash
 mkdir build && cd build